November 19, 2024

 What is Semantic Search?

-Semantic search refers to the use of artificial intelligence (AI), natural language processing (NLP), and machine learning (ML) to improve the understanding of a user’s search intent and the contextual meaning behind queries.
-A semantic search engine aims to grasp the meaning and intent behind user queries, moving beyond simple keyword matching.
-Unlike a traditional search engine, a semantic search engine deciphers relationships between words and how they fit within a broader context.
-This approach allows search engines to deliver more accurate and relevant results.
+Semantic search is the application of artificial intelligence (AI), natural language processing (NLP) and machine learning (ML) to better grasp a user’s search intent as well as contextual meaning behind queries.
+Semantic search seeks to understand meaning and context, and the spirit of user queries rather than simply matching the words in the query.
+Whereas a traditional search engine relies on matching keywords to return results, a semantic search engine deduces relationships between words and how they relate in a wider context.
+Decent keyword search results through Search and text-based search are still relevant.
 Here's an example:

 Semantic Search vs. Keyword Search Example 1